PureInfoApps/pureinfoapps.github.io/pages/Files Tools Privacy Policy.md

 **Privacy Policy**

-Pure Info Apps built the Files Tools app as a Freemium app.
+Pure Info Apps built the Files Tools app as an Ad Supported app.
 This SERVICE is provided by Pure Info Apps at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.